 Artists throughout history loved the sunflower’s unique splendor.
 Sunflowers inspired Vincent van Gogh.

-The use of sunflower images as religious symbols has also been documented in some native societies.
+Sunflower images as religious symbols have also been documented in some native societies.

-These days we’ve traded the paintbrush for a camera and the sunflower is now one of the most photographed of all flowers, worldwide.
-Wild sunflowers growing in fields are often photographed with their tall stalks and bright petals stretched towards the sun.
+These days we’ve traded the paintbrush for a camera, and the sunflower is now one of the most photographed of all flowers worldwide.
+Wild sunflowers growing in fields are often photographed with their tall stalks and bright petals stretched toward the sun.

 Sunflower Beliefs.

-The Victorians believed that the flowers carried with them loyalty and pride, and that they represented the sunshine, bringing health, healing and growth.
+The Victorians believed that the flowers carried loyalty and pride and represented the sunshine, bringing health, healing, and growth.

 The Inca painted sunflowers in their temples, high in the Andes mountains.
-In 1532, Francisco Pizarro write that he saw the Incas worship the giant flower.
+1532 Francisco Pizarro wrote that he saw the Incas worship the giant flower.
 Priestesses of the Inca Empire also wore large golden sunflower disks on top of their garments.

-Native American tribes honored the sunflower, using the seeds for food and oil, and other parts of the plant in ceremonies, clothing, and medicine.
-Many Indians used this as their main medicine for respiratory ailments like lung infections, bronchitis and pleurisy.
+Native American tribes honored the sunflower, using the seeds for food, oil, and other parts of the plant in ceremonies, clothing, and medicine.
+Many Indians used this as their main medicine for respiratory ailments like lung infections, bronchitis, and pleurisy.
 They made a decoction out of the sunflower petals and consumed it after.

-In Native American symbolism, the sunflower is used in late summer festivals as a symbol of bounty, harvest and provision.
-It is a symbol of the sun, and thus likened to the life-giving force of the Great Spirit.
-The color of the sunflower was noted for its vitality and symbolic of energy as well as fertility.
+In Native American symbolism, the sunflower is used in late summer festivals as a symbol of bounty, harvest, and provision.
+It is a symbol of the sun and thus likened to the life-giving force of the Great Spirit.
+The color of the sunflower was noted for its vitality and symbolism of energy as well as fertility.

 In esoteric Christianity, the sunflower is a symbol of God’s love.
 It represents the unwavering faith that guides the soul to the highest spiritual attunement.

-In Greek beliefs, the sunflower is a symbol of Clytie, a water nymph who turns into a sunflower after grieving over the loss of her love, Apollo.
-The mythological symbolism here is that Clytie (in the form of a sunflower) is always facing the sun, looking for Apollo’s chariot to return and she might be joined again with her love.
+In Greek beliefs, the sunflower symbolizes Clytie, a water nymph who turns into a sunflower after grieving the loss of her love, Apollo.
+The mythological symbolism here is that Clytie (in the form of a sunflower) is always facing the sun, looking for Apollo’s chariot to return, and she might be joined again with her love.

 In the modern world, sunflowers are the gift of choice for third wedding anniversaries.